JupiterOne-Archives/docs/knowledgeBase/compliance_and-reporting/soc2-with-jupiterone.md

 Review all of the templated, out-of-the-box policies + procedures, ensuring they accurately represent your organization’s principles/processes, tailoring and/or adding your own documentation where relevant.

 Out of the box, the policies app comes with templated policies + procedures that can be edited/modified.
-Additionally, you can add your own policies + procedures
+Additionally, you can add your own policies + procedures.
 + remove/delete documents that aren’t relevant to your organization.

 ![policies](../assets/policies-1.png)